laurisuurvali/training-app/README.md

 This repository is a clone of our private repository with no commit history to protect sensitive data.

 ##  Description
 The Training and Nutrition Application is a web app which allows users to participate in Challenges  to achieve optimal weight and a strong body.
 The application provides users with a mandatory training and nutrition plan on a daily basis and necessary tips.
+The training and nutrition plans are created in the admin view using our own custom CMS.

 ## Prerequisites
 To run this application you need: